ssl-hep/ServiceX/docs/deployment/basic.md

 Initial deployment is typically rapid, with RabbitMQ requiring up to a minute to complete its initialization.
 The `servicex` argument is used by helm as the release name.
-It is used to refer to the chart when deploying, insptacting, or deleting the chart.
+It is used to refer to the chart when deploying, inspecting, or deleting the chart.
 After this all the pods of the new deployment should be ready.
 You can check the status of the pods via